 With Treatment

-Family Services League Of Suffolk County Outpatient Chemical Dep Program is a mental health and addiction treatment facility located at 1444 5th Avenue in the 11706 zip code in Bay Shore, NY.
+Family Services League Of Suffolk County Outpatient Chemical Dep Program is a substance and mental health treatment facility located at 1444 5th Avenue in the 11706 zip code in Bay Shore, NY.
 It is operated by a private non-profit organization.
-Family Services League Of Suffolk County Outpatient Chemical Dep Program provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Family Services League Of Suffolk County Outpatient Chemical Dep Program include anger management, 12-step rehab and brief intervention services.
-Family Services League Of Suffolk County Outpatient Chemical Dep Program provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment program and outpatient services.
-It also provides residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
+Family Services League Of Suffolk County Outpatient Chemical Dep Program provides relapse prevention from naltrexone, buprenorphine maintenance and suboxone prescription.
+Some of the treatment approaches used by Family Services League Of Suffolk County Outpatient Chemical Dep Program include motivational interviewing, substance use counseling approach and brief intervention.
+Family Services League Of Suffolk County Outpatient Chemical Dep Program provides outpatient treatment, intensive outpatient treatment services and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.

 Address: 1444 5th Avenue, Bay Shore, NY 11706